-Despite all these challenges, the Group was able to improve its fundamentals and operate at high industry standards.
-This was possible thanks to the commitment of all with a competent and strong management.
-The Board remains focused on maximizing value from our assets and on our strategy based on the future diversification of our activities towards sectors providing lower impacts on environment.
+Looking ahead, we recognise that the geopolitical uncertainties and security risks will continue to be high challenges.
+However, we remain committed to advance through these challenges with resilience, integrity, and determination.
+This is possible thanks to the commitment of all with a competent and strong management.
+The Board remains focused on maximizing value from our assets and on our strategy based on the future diversification of our activities towards sectors providing lower impacts on environment along the energy value chain.

-Michel Meeus

-Non-Independent Non-Executive Chairman
+Michel Meeùs Non-Independent Non-Executive Chairman 07 May 2024